For Open Markets and Fair Competition

 The German chemical industry – a global player

 As part of international value networks, the German chemical industry depends on open markets.
 With imports and exports and many production sites worldwide, it is fully integrated in the global economy.

 In 2017, the German chemical industry exported goods worth over 190 billion euros.
 Out of this, 45 percent went to countries outside the EU.
 During the same period of time, Germany imported chemical-pharmaceutical goods to the value of more than 132 billion euros.
 The German chemical industry itself imported raw materials and other inputs (ca. 46 billion euros) and technology.
 This safeguards the competitiveness of domestic production.

 Many companies of the chemical-pharmaceutical industry have production sites worldwide.
 They benefit from the proximity to customers or use specific location advantages, and they are major nodal points of global value networks.
 Conversely, foreign companies invest and produce in Germany.

 Rules for trade and investment

 With its international integration, the chemical industry is exemplary of the export nation Germany which has made good use of the rules of the World Trade Organization (WTO) for a successful orientation to global markets and for becoming part of the international division of labour.

 Since 1995, international trade rules have been set and enforced by the WTO, relying on open markets and fair competition.
 The WTO has created a world trade order which has contributed to growth and prosperity.
-This world trade order is in danger, particularly due to pressure from the USA.
+This world trade order is in danger, most recently in particular due to pressure from the USA.

 Additionally to the WTO regime, many countries conclude bilateral trade and investment agreements with further binding rules.